ZurichNLP/domain-robustness/README.md

     squeue

+### Train a multilingual baseline model

+Prepare in the same way as for the baseline, then submit:

+    sbatch scripts/training/train_multilingual.sh

 ### Train a reconstruction model

 Prepare in the same way as for the baseline, then submit the job:

     sbatch scripts/training/train_reconstruction.sh

+The reconstruction model is initialized with the multilingual baseline model.
+This means that the multilingual baseline model must be trained before the reconstruction model.